Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 Sleep isn’t a luxury; it’s a necessity, the foundation for a healthy, happy you.
 So go forth, warriors, and embrace the science of slumber!
 Your brain, your body, and your sanity will thank you for it.

-A sleep routine matters for adults for the same reasons it matters for children: it sets the stage for a good night’s slumber, which is essential for physical and mental health.
+A sleep routine matters for adults, and for the same reasons, it matters for children: it sets the stage for a good night’s slumber, which is essential for physical and mental health.
 Here are a few key reasons why:

-A sleep routine helps to cue your circadian rhythm that it’s time to start winding down for the night.
+A sleep routine helps cue your circadian rhythm that it’s time to wind down for the night.

 2. It reduces stress and anxiety.
 The world can be stressful; you can carry that stress into bed if you’re not careful.
-A routine can help to create a buffer between your busy day and your slumber time.
+A routine can help buffer your busy day and your slumber time.

-Relaxing and unwinding before you slumber can allow your mind and body to de-stress and prepare for bed.
+Relax and unwind before letting your mind and body de-stress and prepare for bed.

 3. It improves sleep quality.
 A regular bedtime routine makes you more likely to fall asleep faster, rest more soundly, and wake up refreshed.